1,2-Butadiene

 1,2-Butadiene is the organic compound with the formula CH_{2}=C=CHCH_{3}.
 It is an isomer of 1,3-butadiene, which is a common monomer used to make synthetic rubber, and is often co-produced with it.
 It is a colorless flammable gas, one of the simplest substituted allenes.

 Production

 The C4-fraction of petroleum obtained by cracking and separated by distillation consists of many compounds, predominantly (75%) 1,3-butadiene, isobutene, and 1-butene.
-1,2Butadiene comprises less than 1% or this mixture.
+1,2Butadiene comprises less than 1% of this mixture.
 It is partially purified by extraction with N-methylpyrrolidone.
 US production was 4,500–23,000 tons in 2005.